alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 used any of those frameworks, I'll explain the general idea and you'll be able to follow along.

 To build our useful echo endpoint, we're going to work on two key components.
-Remember that this app doesn't need any database so the "Model" is out of the "MVC"[^1].
-We need to define a **controller** that can handle the high volume of incoming requests and also get it to render json.
-We've tackled the 3 letters out of MVC, but to get this to work, we need to define a new entry on the application's **router**.
-The routes are like a map that hold information of which controller will process what endpoint. e.g. `/api/echo` should be handled by the controller "EchoController".
+Remember that this app doesn't need any database so the "Model" or the "M" is out of the "MVC"[^1].
+We need to define a **controller** (C) that handles the high volume of incoming requests and also get it to render json (V).
+We've tackled the 3 letters of MVC, but to get this to work, we need to define a new entry in the application's **router**.
+The routes are like a map that holds information of which controller is processing which endpoint. e.g.
+`/api/echo` should be handled by the controller "EchoController".

+> During this pseudo tutorial, you're invited to type what goes on the
+> file and use the numbered bullet points below the code as a guide.
+> Copy/Paste is actually invalid.
+Leave that for your SOP[^2] Craft.

 Let's begin ! :muscle:

 # Controller

 Create a new file under `web/controllers` and name it `echo_controller.ex`.

-The controller will process the request and should return a json with all the parameters sent in the request.
-The file should look like this.
+Type the following code while you whistle your favorite song.

 {% highlight elixir %}
 defmodule EchoAPI.EchoController do